Jeraldy/JeddyJs/README.md

         ├── Increment.js
         └── Decrement.js
 ```
-- We have refactored our code to separe the *Increment* and *Decrement* buttons.
+- We have refactored our code to separate the *Increment* and *Decrement* buttons.
-- This is trivial  for a relatively simple app like this,
-but this is vital for realworld apps with lots of widgets and complex logic.
+- This is trivial  for a relatively simple app like this, but it vital for realworld apps with lots of widgets and complex logic.

 - **Increment.js**
 ```js
 import { actions } from '../Reducers/Counter';